 Clipping time for Grappa:

-Later that afternoon, we took some friends on our signature champagne Gator tour.
+Sunday afternoon, we took some friends on our signature champagne Gator tour.
 We chose a shady spot in the uppermost meadow to pour the Veuve and take in the view.
-Philip’s devising further Gator modifications to make it even more champagne-picnic-friendly.
+We’re devising further Gator modifications to make it even more champagne-picnic-friendly.
 (Eg., bar-style rack for hanging plastic champagne flutes upside down from the ceiling.
 Why didn’t John Deere think of that?)

 This week, Westchester Tree Life is slated to come back and finish the bridle paths.
 Can’t wait to ride through our beautiful, peaceful woods!